 2. Dengue:

-Dengue is also one of the most common disease caused during monsoons.
+Dengue is also one of the most common diseases caused during monsoons.
 It is caused by dengue virus (DENV).
-It is spread by Aedes aegypti mosquito which breeds in stagnant water (such as in buckets, coolers, broken utensils, water pipes, flower pots, drums, useless tyres, tree holes, etc.).
+It is spread by Aedes aegypti mosquito which breeds in stagnant water (such as in buckets, coolers, broken utensils, water pipes, flowerpots, drums, useless tyres, tree holes, etc.).
 The incubation period of dengue fever is four to seven days after being bitten, and the first signs include:

 • fever (breakbone fever),